 Cayce would explain, during some of these astrological/reincarnation readings, that the subject "came from" a particular planetary realm, "prior to this sojourn".
 Was Cayce referring to a specific astral plane from which a person had reincarnated, or was he describing some kind of fundamental symbolic emphasis spanning several lifetimes?
 These may be two sides of the same coin.

-Studying several cases where Cayce provided chart material for both current and previous lives, author Ry Redd compares the planetary influence suggested by Cayce, to results given by method outlined by the famed Indian astrologer and publisher B. V. Raman.
-Cayce stated that souls inhabits different realms between their lifetimes on earth, each of which can be correlated to one of the classical 7 planets.
+Studying several cases where Cayce provided chart material for both current and previous lives, author Ry Redd compares the planetary emphasis suggested by Cayce, to the emphasis given by the method outlined by famed Indian astrologer and publisher B. V. Raman.
+Cayce stated that souls inhabit different realms between their lifetimes on Earth, each of which can be correlated to one of the classical 7 planets.
 (In modern parlance, we would call these the 7 planes of the Astral Realm).
 Raman's technique identifies which of those planes we came from, based on certain astrological factors.

 What are decanates ?
 Each sign is divided into 3 sections of 10 degrees each.
 The term "decanate" comes from the Greek word deka meaning ten.
 This Greek term of art (along with the other harmonic divisions) was likely imported into India with the armies of Alexander the Great, who invaded North India in 326 BC.
 The Indians adopted many Greek terms almost verbatim.
 Indian Astrology is not purely "Vedic" as often claimed: here is a fine example.